Who was Friedrich Nietzsche?

 Key Principle What is a Genealogy?

 A genealogy, on the other hand, shows how a single modern concept has its roots far back in the past in many disparate events and ideas, much like a family tree shows how one person today is the product of many disparate ancestors.
 Rather than giving arguments in premise-conclusion form, a genealogy tells a story of how a concept, such as the Christian moral worldview, came to be.
-Nietzsche was one of the first philosophers to acknowledge a crucial fact about ideas: they are historically rooted.
-Ideas like Christian morality, or the Enlightenment, or Social Darwinism, do not develop in isolation from their historical, political, social, and economic context, quite the opposite - they arise largely as a result of this context.
+Nietzsche urges philosophers to acknowledge a crucial fact about ideas: they are historically rooted.
+Ideas like Christian morality, or the Enlightenment, or Social Darwinism, do not develop in isolation from their historical, political, social, and economic context.
+Quite the opposite - they arise largely as a result of this context.
 The ideas of the Enlightenment - self-determination and individual freedom, emphasis on science over faith, democracy over absolutism, etc - evolved as a result of the Age of Exploration, the invention of the printing press, and the growth of capitalism.
 In the same way, Nietzsche claims that modern morality evolved from distinct historical trends and psychological phenomena.

 Genealogy of Prince William